jagroop/rest/README.md

 	}
 }
 ```
-Or if you are using Linux distribution you can also use `async` Helper method :
+Or if you are using Linux distribution you can use `async` Helper method instead :

 ```php